 We unlock the mysteries behind the weird and wonderful traditions of Halloween...

-It’s Halloween TODAY and we’re turning our minds to all the Halloween goodies filling Singapore’s supermarkets and reminding our own little beasts that it’s time to get their scary costumes on.
-But why do we celebrate Halloween in Singapore and around the world, and where does the trick or treating tradition stem from?
-And what’s with the pumpkins (if you don’t have one, try our DIY pineapple lantern tutorial!)?
+It’s almost Halloween, which means we’re turning our minds to all the Halloween goodies filling Singapore’s supermarkets and reminding our own little beasts that it’s time to get their scary costumes on!
+But why do we celebrate Halloween in Singapore and around the world?
+Where does the trick or treating tradition stem from?
+And what’s with the pumpkins?!
 We’ve pulled from our bubbling cauldron the story of how it all began, and 10 skele-fun Halloween facts about the spookiest date of the year…

-Samhain became All Hallows Eve once Christianity evolved, when missionaries were busy trying to change the religious beliefs of the Celtic people, who were now re-branded as devil-worshippers by Christians.
+Samhain became All Hallows Eve once Christianity evolved.
+Missionaries were busy trying to change the religious beliefs of the Celtic people, who were now re-branded as devil-worshippers by Christians.
 In an attempt to wipe out the Celtic pagan holidays, Pope Gregory the First started converting festivities such as Samhain into holy Christian days.
 The 1st of November became All Saints Day (or All Hallows Day), and so the 31st of October became All Hallows Eve.
-You can see where we’re going with this.
+You can see where we’re going with this…

 While the date remained synonymous with the wandering dead, traditions such as the bone-fires and making sacrifices gave way to appeasing fiends from beyond the grave with food and gifts, left outside the door.
 And voila: the day became the celebration we recognise today as a large dose of creepy and a big dash of candy.